-Any UC Berkeley application handling Protection Level 2 data, including California State Law "Notice-Triggering" information, must pass an annual application security assessment to remain in compliance with the UC Berkeley Minimum Security Standard for Electronic Information (MSSEI).
+Any UC Berkeley application handling UC P4 data, including California State Law "Notice-Triggering" information, must pass an annual application security assessment to remain in compliance with the UC Berkeley Minimum Security Standard for Electronic Information (MSSEI).

 The Application Security Testing Program (ASTP) performs application security assessments for campus applications as required by MSSEI 6.2.

 Assessment standards are designed to reduce security risk for the campus in a manner that is reasonable and attainable for Resource Custodians and Resource Proprietors.